Ozone in Minnesota - MN Public Health Data Access - MN Dept. of Health

 The Minnesota Pollution Control Agency (MPCA) monitors ozone pollution at locations across Minnesota from March through October each year.
 Because ozone formation requires high temperatures and sunlight, ozone concentrations are not expected to exceed the standards outside of the warmest months of the year.

-Days above ozone standard in Minnesota
+Days above ozone standard

 This graph shows the total number of days from April through October where at least one ozone monitor in Minnesota recorded ozone above the NAAQS of 70 ppb.
 Due to the significant role that weather conditions play in daily ozone concentrations, the number of days exceeding the NAAQS varies considerably from year to year.